ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 | B2  | 6%  | 6%  | 18%  | 29%  | 29%  | 12%  |
 | C1  | 5%  | 16%  | 16%  | 11%  | 37%  | 16%  |
 | C2  | 6%  | - | 6%  | 6%  | - | 81%  |

 Evaluation model

 Accuracy: 52% // Precision: 62% // Recall: 28%

 ###### 🔁 2nd iteration

-In our 2nd iteration, XXXXXXXXXXXX
+In our 2nd iteration, we performed some modifications on the raw data.
+Here are the tasks we did:

+  - Space and tekonizers
+  - Remove punctuations
+  - Remove 1-letter word

 Confusion Matrix